 Brain injury can occur in two ways:

-from external events, such as a head trauma resulting from a severe blow, or
+from external events, such as a head trauma resulting from a severe blow, combat, accident, physical altercation or

-2. from internal events, such as cerebral vascular accident, strokes or tumors.
+from internal events, such as cerebral vascular accident, strokes or brain tumors.

 More than one million people who sustain head injuries each year are between the ages of 15 and 28 years of age.
 More than 200,000 people under the age of 65 have a stroke each year.
 Many acquire hidden disabilities and decreased abilities not easily understood by others.